 We love snacking in the office!
-Those convenience store sandwiches and yogurt, and a little bit of weekend story to share with workmates beside your workstation.
+Those convenience store sandwiches and yogurt, and a little bit of a weekend story to share with workmates beside your workstation.
 But now, how you enjoy your break and snack time is only up to you.

 Take advantage of your kitchen.
 Since you save money from commuting, you might as well add some healthy fruits and snacks to your fridge.
 Take time to prepare for a hearty lunch.
-Healthy eating is proven to increase your energy level and boost your mood to work.
+Healthy eating is proven to increase your energy level and boost your mood at work.

 5. Stay connected

-Make time to bond with your family outside work.
+Make time to bond with your family outside of work.
 This is on top of the time you spend with them when you do your household chores.
 Simple conversations matter.
 You might discover who drank your orange juice in the fridge the night before.

 6. Build an efficient workspace

 Designating an area for work enables you to keep your files and office equipment in place.
 Having a work spot away from distractions helps you be more productive and fulfilled at the end of the day.
 When the day is over, you can simply stand up and go somewhere away from that space.
-That is why it is advisable to put up a home office away from your bed.
+That is why it is advisable to set up a home office away from your bed.

 7. Get comfortable office furniture

-Whether you are working in the office or at home, comfort shall never be compromised.
+Whether you are working in the office or at home, comfort must never be compromised.
 Make sure to get office furniture pieces that both cater to your needs and give you comfort.
 Buy ergonomic chairs and tables with enough space to handle your equipment and still provide extra room for you to move comfortably while working.
 Do not settle for a squeaky old table and a monoblock chair where you sit for almost 8 hours a day.

 Remember that you deserve what you worked for.